Deborah Hinck advises clients on a full spectrum of intellectual property, privacy, and data security matters.

 - Cybersecurity terms in commercial transactions

-- SEC cybersecurity disclosure
+- US Securities and Exchange Commission cybersecurity disclosure

 - Privacy and data security issues in connection with product development